ubcgif/dcip2d/content/runningtheprograms.rst

 Output Files
 ~~~~~~~~~~~~

-will create the following files:
+*IPINV2D* will create the following files:

-#.
-The log file containing the minimum information for each iteration,
+#. *ipinv2d.log* The log file containing the minimum information for each iteration,
    summary of the inversion, and standard deviations if assigned by .

-#.
-The developers log file containing the values of the model objective
+#. *ipinv2d.out* The developers log file containing the values of the model objective
    function value(\ :math:`\psi_m`), trade-off parameter
    (:math:`\beta`), and data misfit (:math:`\psi_d`) at each iteration

-#.
-Chargeability model for each iteration ( defines the iteration step)
+#. *ipinv2d_iter.chg* Chargeability model for each iteration ( defines the iteration step)
    if is used

-#.
-Predicted data for each iteration ( defines the iteration step) if is
+#. *ipinv2d_iter.pre* Predicted data for each iteration ( defines the iteration step) if is
    used

-#.
-Predicted data file that is updated after each iteration (will also
+#. *ipinv2d.pre* Predicted data file that is updated after each iteration (will also
    be the predicted data)

-#.
-Chargeability model that matches the predicted data file and is
+#. *ipinv2d.chg* Chargeability model that matches the predicted data file and is
    updated after each iteration (will also be the recovered model)

-#.
-Model file of average sensitivity values for the mesh
+#. *sensitivity.txt* Model file of average sensitivity values for the mesh